electricaio/pipeline-java8/README.md

 ### Generate pipeline template for Java 8
 Command allow you to create pipeline project skeleton for Java 8 language.
-Please use `electrica-pipeline-cli generate-java8 --help` to find actual commend documentation.
+Please use `electrica-pipeline-cli generate-java8 --help` to find actual command documentation.

 ```bash
 Generate lambda skeleton project for Java 8.